 The enactment of § 362(j) created a means by which a creditor could move a court to confirm the termination or absence of the automatic stay under § 362(c).
 Likewise, § 362(c)(1) provides that the automatic stay continues until the property is no longer property of the estate.
-Although § 362(c)contains provisions dealing with multiple filers, these provisions must be read to be mutually exclusive of each other.
+Although § 362(c) contains provisions dealing with multiple filers, these provisions must be read to be mutually exclusive of each other.
 Otherwise, a debtor would be able to obtain additional time before the automatic stay would be deemed terminated, a result that Congress most likely did not intend.

-In this case, Debtors failed to enter a reaffirmation agreement with DaimlerChrysler within thirty days of the first meeting of creditors.
-As a result, the stay automatically terminated pursuant to 362(h)(1)(B).
-However, Debtors entered into a reaffirmation agreement with DaimlerChrysler after the stay had terminated.
+In this case, Debtor obtained a discharge pursuant to § 727 of the Bankruptcy Code.
+He did not enter a reaffirmation agreement with DaimlerChrysler, nor did he redeem the Vehicle.
+As a result, the stay automatically terminated pursuant to § 362(h)(1)(A), before Debtor obtained his discharge.
+Therefore, the discharge has no bearing on the outcome of this case because the stay automatically terminated.